EvildevStudios/psintegra-api/README.md

 ```

 ## License
-Psintegra API is licensed under the MIT License.
+Libre Consejo API is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## API Reference
-Psintegra API has been deployed using pterodactyl panel and is available at [API Deployment](https://api.psintegra.com).
+Libre Consejo API has been deployed using pterodactyl panel and is available at [API Deployment](https://api.Libre Consejo.com).
 The API is documented using postman and the documentation can be found at [API Reference](https://documenter.getpostman.com/view/23770643/2s93XsXRpX).